 - Eat.

 - Drink water.

 - Sleep.

 - Rest.

+- Avoid drugs and alcohol.

+- Be kind to yourself and try to do normal things with others.

-- Get support from people you trust. - Talk about what happened if you want to, but don't force it.
+- Get support from people you trust.

+- Talk about what happened if you want to, but don't force it.

-Who to talk to.
+Who to talk to

-If it's been less than four weeks, talk to family, friends, or workmates.
+If it's been less than a month, talk to family, friends, or workmates.
 Share as much or as little as you feel comfortable.